| Constipation: A

 field and says LLU is an ideal opportunity to New Zealand to

+catch up.
 He says its critical to be digitally connected and broadband

 is essential if we are to grow our economy and maintain